Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-look-at-the-ch-css-unit.md

 }
 ```

-As you can see, we use the same `max-width` value for both elements, but once we see the end result, the one is bigger.
+As you can see, we use the same `max-width` value for both elements, but once we know the result, the one is bigger.

 ![CSS ch unit in action](https://cdn.hashnode.com/res/hashnode/image/upload/v1637045759612/0DRii0KY2.png)